aergoio/aergolite/README.md

 The information returned depends on the selected consensus protocol.

-For the `mini-raft` consensus protocol the result is in this format:
+For the `no-leader` consensus protocol the result is in this format:

 ```
 {